M.Sc./Ph.D in Craniofacial Science with Diploma in Pediatric Dentistry

 Curriculum

-The academic course work includes the following topics: child development, management of pediatric oral disease, behavior management (non-pharmacological and pharmacological), craniofacial growth and development, orthodontics, traumatic injuries, pediatric medicine, biomaterials, oral pathology, speech/language pathology, biostatistics and research design.
-Learning will be done in seminars and case conferences.
+The academic coursework includes the following topics: child development, management of pediatric oral disease, behaviour guidance (non-pharmacological and pharmacological), craniofacial development and genetics, orthodontics, traumatic injuries, pediatric medicine, biomaterials, oral pathology, speech/language pathology, radiology, biostatistics and research design.
+Learning will take place in seminars and case conferences.

 Program Stipend and Tuition